-Growing businesses often requires a reliable partner to protect all the property, events, and people within their organization.
+Growing businesses will likely require a reliable security partner to protect all the property, events, and people within their organization.
 However, choosing the right security company isn’t as easy as it seems.
 There are hundreds of security teams who claim to offer solid services, but many are unable to deliver.
-Here is a list of 4 factors you need to look for when hiring a security company.
+But before signing the dotted line and hiring a new security company, make sure you have all the information you need.
+Here's 4 questions you need to ask before hiring any private security company.

 Do you have all proper required operating license(s)?